MS EPM Tools - Latest Official Version: MS Project Server 2013

 - Portfolio Server is an optional component and separate installation and configuration required

 MS Project Server 2010: Released in Mid 2010 and it is a companion product to Microsoft Project Professional 2010; Project Server 2010 is built on top of SharePoint Server 2010.
-Project Portfolio Server 2007 also included in Project Server 2010 and it providing a single server with end-to-end project and portfolio management capabilities.
+Project Portfolio Server features also included in Project Server 2010 and it is providing a single server with end-to-end project and portfolio management capabilities.

 Project Server 2010 provides effective governance workflows to manage project investments throughout their lifecycle.
 Project Server 2010 helps organizations select project portfolios that align with their business strategy.